KevinBjarnemark/reoptinew/README.md

 ## Deployment with Github Actions

 If you want to mimic Reoptinews's way of deploying the app, you need to first create a [Heroku](https://www.heroku.com/) account.
-Follow the steps below if you're unfamilliar with Heruko.
+Follow the steps below if you're unfamilliar with Heroku.

-1. #### Create the Heruko App
+1. #### Create the Heroku App
     - Click `New` and then select `Create new app`.
     - Follow the instructions.
     - Go to the `Settings` tab.